 Scottsdale is currently witnessing a surge in methamphetamine addiction – known colloquially to addicts as meth.
 This dangerous stimulant not only harms users, but endangers public safety, contributes to a crime epidemic, and costs the economy billions.
 If you're struggling with methamphetamine addiction, you don't have to fight this battle on your own.
-Inpatient rehab can help you get and stay clean and sober.
+Meth addiction rehab can help you get and stay clean and sober.

 Methamphetamine Addiction: The Basics